ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impressions.md

 {: .bquote-neutral}

-The code formatting standard  from creating the object feels weird
+The code formatting standard for creating the object feels weird

 ```haskell
 new : Player